MuhAliejaz47/Machine-Learning/Image Classification using CNN/Read_Me.txt

 Scale the image into 32 x 32 size

 Step 3:
-Store the image into the same folder where you have this execution file
+Store the image in the same folder where you have this execution file.

 Step 4:
-The image that you want to test, pass the name of that imge into this line in the code below:
+For the image that you want to test, pass the name of that image into this line in the code below:

 img = cv.imread('horse.jpg')

-Replace horse.jpg by your image name.
+Replace horse.jpg with your image name.

 List of class names that this program classifies:

-The images that this program can classify are of:
+The images that this program can classify are:

 1. Plane
 2. Car